Monday, January 10, 2011

 It turns out that my parents had seen Johnny Belinda on their first date.
 And luckily for him, my father remembered this important little detail.

-Of all the movies I could have picked to watch, I chose the one that had helped bring my parents together.
+Of all the movies I could have picked to watch, I had chosen the one that had helped bring my parents together.
 I guess you could say my siblings and I are here largely because of this picture.

 Based on a stage play by Elmer Harris, Johnny Belinda takes place in a fishing village on Cape Breton Island, which is located off the coast of Nova Scotia.